theomehl/theomehl.github.io/src/notes/2025-09-19-are-you-still-checking-this.md

 date: 2025-09-19
 draft: false
 ---
 Just making sure the one person that checks this website is paying attention.
-I have a CMS setup now.
+I have a CMS set up now.